Go to content

 Why is a pre-purchase inspection important?

-It helps buyers identify hidden defects, estimate repair costs, and understand the vessel’s true condition before making a financial commitment.
+It helps buyers identify hidden or observable defects, understand maintenance requirements and evaluate the vessel's actual condition before making a significant financial commitment.

 What does a pre-purchase inspection include?

-It typically includes hull inspection, machinery assessment, safety equipment checks, maintenance record review, and evaluation of regulatory compliance.
+It typically includes hull inspection, machinery assessment, safety equipment checks, maintenance record review and evaluation of relevant technical and operational conditions.

 Who performs pre-purchase inspections?

-These inspections are carried out by independent marine surveyors or technical consultants with expertise in vessel condition assessment and maritime standards.
+These inspections are carried out by independent marine surveyors or technical consultants with experience in vessel condition assessment and applicable maritime standards.

 When should a pre-purchase inspection be done?